Charging cards for electric cars: how do you find your way around?

 • Find the terminal

-• Select connector
+• Choose the connector

-• Start load
+• Start the load

-To stop the load
+To stop charging

-• Press ''stop charging'' in the application
+• Press "Stop charging" in the application

 • Disconnect (replace the connector on the terminal if the cable is attached)